rust-gamedev/rust-gamedev.github.io/content/news/022/index.md

 run arbitrary code inside a provided ROM.

 After the competition, the code was open-sourced and cleaned up to remove references to the competition.
-The developers intend on fixing more bugsand adding more features in the near future.
+The developers intend on fixing more bugs and adding more features in the near future.

 Some interesting features of this emulator are its server-based nature, and the